andrewbaxter/auth-landing/README.md

 ```
 3. Run
 ```
-docker run -e PASSWORD=password -e SERVERS='[["server1", 8081, 9165]]' -p 8081:8081 -v `pwd`/ssl:/etc/ssl:ro andrewbaxter/basic-auth-landing
+docker run -e PASSWORD=password -e SERVERS='[["server1", 8081, "localhost:9165"]]' -p 8081:8081 -v `pwd`/ssl:/etc/ssl:ro andrewbaxter/basic-auth-landing
 ```
-replacing `PASSWORD`, and `SERVERS`.  `SERVERS` is a json-encoded array of 3-tuple arrays of the service name, the exposed port, and the internal port.
+replacing `PASSWORD`, and `SERVERS`.  `SERVERS` is a json-encoded array of 3-tuple arrays of the service name, the exposed port, and the internal address.
 Each exposed port must also be added with `-p`.